 Data was processed from original EO representations in Biotics Conservation Database using the Python API to the open source OGR Simple Features Library.
 Spatial fiilters were set on our EO Representation layer using polygon records from the overlay layers (County, Quarter Quad, HUC8 and HUC10).
 Selected records were added to a data table in Sqlite from which the web pages were generated.
 Provided shapefiles are projected to NAD83 UTM Zone 17N.

-Detailed information about Natural Heritage data and methodology can be found on the NatureServe site starting at:
+Detailed information about Natural Heritage data and methodology can be found on the NatureServe site at

 Formal metadata for Natural Heritage Network (NatureServe) element occurrence data is located at: